MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-contextual-file-folder-exclusions-microsoft-defender-antivirus.md

 ---
 title: Contextual file and folder exclusions
-description: Describes the contextual file and folder exclusions capability for Windows Defender Antivirus.
-This capability allows you to be more specific when you define under which context Windows Defender Antivirus shouldn't scan a file or folder, by applying restrictions
+description: Describes the contextual file and folder exclusions capability for Microsoft Defender Antivirus on Windows.
+This capability allows you to be more specific when you define under which context Microsoft Defender Antivirus shouldn't scan a file or folder, by applying restrictions
 keywords: Microsoft Defender Antivirus, process, exclusion, files, scans ms.prod: m365-security ms.mktglfcycl: deploy